 - Miter saw

 A company called Hiddenbed sells bed kits with all the parts precut and ready for assembly.
-You can also purchase just the hardware kit, which includes the plans, and thats the option shown here.
+You can also purchase just the hardware kit, which includes the plans, and that’s the option shown here.
 Building the bed yourself instead of buying the precut kit can save you about $1,200!
-To make this furniture even more user-friendly, I added a strip of LED lights and attached cork boards to the beds underside.
-Check out our Murphy bed bookcase project.
+To make this furniture even more user-friendly, I added a strip of LED lights and attached cork boards to the bed’s underside.

 Check out the Murphy Bed in action:

 Dimensions for Part A:

 Most of the parts are simple plywood rectangles.
 But the sides and bed ends have inside corners, requiring stopped cuts.
 To make these cuts, mark out the cutting lines on plywood.
 Cut close to the corners using a circular saw with a cutting guide.
 Finish the cuts with a handsaw, then smooth the cuts with a file or sanding block.
 Here's how to build a circular saw cutting guide.

 Cut all the edging about 1/16 in. wider than the thickness of the parts being covered*, so it’ll just barely overhang both faces.
 Apply the edging to all parts before assembly using glue and finish nails.

 *Plywood and lumber thicknesses vary slightly, so standard 1-by lumber may not cover the edge of 3/4-in. plywood.

 When the glue is dry, sand the edging flush with the plywood faces.
 To avoid sanding through the plywood’s veneer, scribble a pencil line down the joint.
 Stop and check your progress frequently.

 The sides, bed ends and desk ends require accurately placed holes and recesses for hardware.
 The original plans for this bed were in metric, and because the hardware hole locations are critical, we recommend using a metric tape measure.
 I also recommend using Forstner bits because their guide points make it much easier to center holes precisely.